Lebanese Forces: Under President Bashir Gemayel (1976–1982)

 In July 1980, following months of intra-Christian clashes between the Tigers, the militia of Dany, and the Phalangists, who by now were under the complete leadership of Bachir Gemayel, the Phalangists launched an operation in an attempt to stop the clashes within the Christian areas, and to unite all the Christian militias under Gemayel's command.
 This operation resulted in a massacre of tens of Tigers' members at the Marine beach resort in Safra, 25 km north of Beirut.
 Camille Chamoun's silence was interpreted as acceptance of Gemayel's controls.

 In 1981 at Zahlé in the Beqaa, the largest Christian town in the East, confronted one of the biggest battles – both military and political – between the Lebanese Forces and the Syrian occupying forces.
 The Lebanese Forces was able to confront them even though there was a big mismatch in military capabilities and was able to reverse the result of the battle of 1981.
 This victory was due to the bravery of the inhabitants and 92 Lebanese Forces soldiers (L.F Special Forces: The Maghaweer) sent from Beirut.
 The Syrian occupying forces used all kind of weapons (heavy artillery, tanks, war planes...) against a peaceful town, and they cut all kind of backup that may come from the Mountain.
 Regardless of the very bad weather and heavy bombing, convoys were sent in the snow to Zahle.
 Two Lebanese Forces soldiers died on a hill due to bad weather and were found later holding each other.
 The battle of Zahle gave the Lebanese Cause a new perspective in the International Communities, and the victory was both military and diplomatic.
 It made the Leadership of President Bashir Gemayel much stronger because of his leadership and important role in this battle.
-The battle started in 2 April 1981, and finished with a cease fire and Lebanese Police were sent to Zahle.
+The battle started on 2 April 1981, and finished with a cease fire and Lebanese Police were sent to Zahle.
 The 92 Lebanese Forces heroes returned to Beirut on 1 July 1981.